DeepMIALab/AI-FFPE/Data_preprocess/README.md

 # AI-FFPE Data Process

-For the dataset processing steps, build the environment by running:
+For the dataset processing steps build the environment by running:

 ```bash
 sudo apt-get install openslide-tools